Mold and dust mites have the ability to wreak havoc on your health, your family's health, and the structure of your home.

 “The work of the waterproofing system solved our water and mold problem.”Read Full Testimonial

 “Best home improvement ever!
 Basement dry and beautiful.
-Why we suffered with a wet nasty basement for 26 years I don't know, except we didn't know about you...”Read Full Testimonial
+Why we suffered with a wet nasty basement for 26...”Read Full Testimonial

 Waterproofing Specialties can help you control mold, rot, dust mites, and humidity in Du Bois, Warren, Olean, Bradford, Franklin, Saint Marys, Oil City, Punxsutawney, Clarion, Clearfield.